jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 ### The Fix

-JavaScriptMVC gives each resource you author it's own folder.
+DoneJS gives each resource you author it's own folder.
 Typically, the folder will hold the resource, the its demo page, test page, test script, and any other files specific to that resource.